sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

       *.pdf, temporary-prefix, TEMP_

-When a transfer fails before completing the transfer of the file's content, the incompletely transferred file on destination keeps the temporary prefix.
+When a transfer fails before completing the transfer of the file's content, the incompletely transferred file on the destination keeps the temporary prefix.

 replace-separator
 ^^^^^^^^^^^^^^^^^

-The `replace-separator` transformation is used to flatten a path defined across multiple directories and to convert it into a simple file name.
+The `replace-separator` transformation is used to flatten a path defined across multiple directories and convert it into a simple file name.

 It takes a single option which is the character or characters used to substitute the path separators.